imWildCat/sogou-translate/README.md

 The Python wrapper for [Sogou Translate API](http://deepi.sogou.com/docs/fanyiDoc).
 Only **Python 3.6** is supported.

 ## Get started
-You could install this library by `pip`:
+You could install this library using `pip`:

 ```shell
 pip install sogou-translate